10 Great Books on (C)ats

-10. Tiger Moon: Tracking the Great Cats in Nepal by Mel Sunquist
+10. Tiger Moon: Tracking the Great Cats in Nepal by Fiona Sunquist and Mel Sunquist

 Tiger Moon is the powerful, poetic story of the Sunquists’ two years studying tigers in Nepal—traveling by elephant, avoiding a rhino attack, and learning to recognize individual tigers by roar.
 A new afterword tells the story of promising efforts to reconnect fractured Nepalese tiger habitats.